 The only person that works out for is … wait for it … the troll attorney.

-There’s a reason legitimate movie companies like Disney, Paramount and Fox don’t engage in copyright trolling: it’s just a lawyer’s scam that doesn’t stop copyright infringement.
+There’s a reason legitimate movie companies like Disney, Paramount and Sony don’t engage in copyright trolling: it’s just a lawyer’s scam that doesn’t stop copyright infringement.

 However, as long as judges are willing to go along with copyright-troll lawyers, it’s a scam that works to rip off Internet subscribers, whether they’ve illegally downloaded a movie or not.
 If you’ve been notified that you’re involved in one of these lawsuits, contact Mersenne Law for a free initial consultation.